kamrik/IntroText/labs/lab_10_Airtable.md

 - Spreadsheets
 - Airtable

-## The goal for today
+## Today's goal

 Explore Airtable by creating a simple database with your courses and assignments.

 ## Step 1 - Create an Airtable account

 Sign up for a free Airtable account at https://airtable.com/.
-It does not matter which email you use to sign up.
-The easiest way is to sign in using your Google or Apple account.
+You can use any email address to sign up.
+The easiest option is to sign up using your Google or Apple account.

 ## Step 2 - Create a new database

-- Don't use any templates, start from scratch.
+- Don't use any templates; start from scratch.
 - Create 2 tables: Courses and Assignments.
 - Use the course code, like `COMP1238`, as the first column of the Courses table.

-- In **Assignments** table:
+- In the **Assignments** table:
   - Make sure it has a Due Date column of type `Date`.
   - Make sure the Course column is of type `Link to Courses`.
-  - It is recommended that the first column is of type Formula that concatenates the course code with the assignment name.
+  - The first column should be of type Formula and concatenate the course code with the assignment name.
 You can use a formula like this: `Course & " - " & Name`.
 The `&` symbol concatenates (adds) two strings together.
-- In the **Courses** table, create a Gallery view and see how it looks with at least 2 courses filled in.
+- In the **Courses** table, create a Gallery view and see how it looks with at least two courses entered.

 ## Optional tasks